Elrabu/WebGL_Project_SolarSystem/README.md

   - spheres move around each other
   - light is calculated from the middle sphere outwards, creating a shadow on the other sider of the sphere
 - Bloom Effect:
-  - illuminates the Sun, Earth, and Moon with a bloom effect that is added in post processing
+  - illuminates the Sun with a bloom effect that is added in post processing

 ## How do the features work?